 Monica Anthony is a former middle school mathematics teacher.
 She holds a BS in Mathematics and a Masters of Curriculum and Instruction from the University of Maryland, College Park.
 While teaching in Prince George's County, Monica authored curriculum, mentored undergraduate and graduate students from UMD, and scored edTPA, both locally and nationally.
-Her research interests include pre-service teacher education, continuing professional development, and developing student number sense.
+At UMD Monica teaches mathematics content and pedagogy courses to undergraduate middle grades pre-service teachers.
+Her dissertation research investigates the curriculum use of pre-service middle grades mathematics and science teachers in a mediated field experience mathematics methods course.

 Tarik Buli graduated from the University of Virginia in 2014 with her bachelor’s degree in philosophy.
 She then taught 6th grade math in Louisville, KY.
 As she was teaching, she was earning her master’s in teaching middle school math and serving as the Beta Club Co-Sponsor and a New Teacher Mentor.
 Her research interests center around the experiences of African American students in mathematics environments.